 To be the good shepherd Jesus becomes willing to walk into the holding pen with the sheep and to eventually go ahead of them to be the sacrificial lamb for the world.
-Jesus through his death and resurrection is able to lead the sheep out of the abattoir holding pens to a new pasture, something that has never happened before.
+Jesus through his death and resurrection is able to call his sheep by name and lead the sheep out of the abattoir holding pens to a new pasture, something that has never happened before.
 Only someone who had been given the power to defeat death could lead his sheep out of the place of shame, wrath and sacrifice, to a place of peace, abundance and nurturing.